DanielMaritim/video-in-html/README.md

 a simple repo about placing a video in awebsite with html

 The HTML5 <video> element specifies a standard way to embed a video in a web page.

+  The controls attribute adds video controls, like play, pause, and volume.